sarpbozk/IntroToiOSAppDevelopmentwithSwift/README.md

 Choose a simulator or a physical device from the scheme menu and click the "Run" button in Xcode to build and run the app.
 Note: The app is built using Swift and requires Xcode to run.
 The app is compatible with iOS devices running iOS 9.0 or later.

-Contributing

-If you find any issues or errors in the app or source code, please open an issue on this repository.
-Pull requests are also welcome.

-License

-The Pitch Perfect app is licensed under the MIT License.
-See the LICENSE file for details.

 Udacity iOS Nanodegree

 The Pitch Perfect app is part of the Udacity iOS Nanodegree program.
 For more information on the program, visit the Udacity website.